 The eponymous Max Payne has one, his family was killed in a mysterious robbery.
 Made extra saccharine thanks to the Flash Backs being in a warm ember tone compared to the rest of the film's drab winter blues and grays.

-To be even more specific, in the game the movie is based upon, his family got killed by V-head junkies as part of an attempt to silence Max's wife for knowing too much about Project Valhalla.
+To be even more specific, in the game the movie is based upon, his family when her family got killed by V-head junkies as part of an attempt to silence Max's wife for knowing too much about Project Valhalla.
 Tragically, Max's wife didn't have a clue what the memo meant and wanted to talk to Max about it, but he didn't listen to her because he had to go to work for the day.

 Miss Meadows: It's revealed that Miss Meadows became a vigilante because her mother was killed in a drive-by shooting as they were attending a friend's wedding.

 Miss Sloane: Esme survived a mass shooting in high school hiding in the janitor's closet.
 As a result, she's become a gun control supporter who works at the Brady Campaign, but doesn't reveal this since people say her advocacy has been emotionally motivated.
 Sloane later reveals this publicly without asking, driving Esme to tears and outraging her, though she goes with it anyway afterward becoming the face of their support for a bill that would mandate guns have universal background checks.

 My Days of Mercy: Lucy reveals hers to Mercy.
 Her mother was murdered, and her father is now on death row for doing it (but she doesn't believe he's guilty).
 His date for execution is only months away.